At least 30 killed as two buses collide in Pakistan

-KARACHI, Pakistan At least 30 people were killed in Pakistan when two buses collided in southern Punjab province, police said on Monday.
+KARACHI, Pakistan (Reuters) - At least 30 people were killed in Pakistan when two buses collided in southern Punjab province, police said on Monday.

 Images from the crash site showed a bus on its side with its windows shattered, and another bus with its roof partly caved in.